norm/instagram-backup/README.markdown

     to get your token — this will take you to Instagram to authorise, then present you with two more values to export to your Terminal.

-    Stop the previous command by pressing Control and C at the same time.
+    Stop the previous command in your Terminal by pressing Control and C at the same time.
 Then copy and paste the values from the browser.

 3.  *Backup your photos.*